Skip to main content

 Example:

-Preview your scene with Cmd/Ctrl+P to see the formatted PDF output.
+Preview your scene with Cmd+P to see the formatted PDF output.

 You now understand all core Fountain elements!
 Keep writing and refer back as needed.